iasok1000/Subteno/README.md

 define('BOT_TOKEN', 'bot_token_here');
 ```
 7. In the browser you need to enter **https://t.me/your_bot_name** go to the bot and send it a message *BOT_ADMIN_SECRET* from **/private/subteno/backend/config.php**

+## Safety

-8. For security, you need to deny access to the **backend** folder directly via the Internet, for this, for example, in Nginx
+For security, you need to deny access to the **backend** folder directly via the Internet, for this, for example, in Nginx
 ```
 location /subteno/backend/ {
     deny all;